hasura/local-development/README.md

   ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, session-redis etc.)
 - Login to the console with: ``admin``, ``adminpassword``
 - Postgres login: ``admin``, ``pgpassword``

+# Updating the platform version:

+The current version of the platform is `v0.11.3`.

+When you login to the console, the current version of the platform is shown there.
+To upgrade your platform, you can follow these steps.

+1. Run `kubectl get deployment -n hasura`.

+   If you see `platform-sync` (not `platform-sync-v0.11.0`) in the list, then run `kubectl replace -f platform-sync.yaml`.
+Go to step 2.

+   If you see `shukra` or `platform-sync-v0.11.0`.
+Run `kubectl delete deployment -n hasura shukra` or `kubectl delete deployment -n hasura platform-sync-v0.11`.
+Followed by `kubectl create -f platform-sync.yaml`.
+Go to step 2.

+2. The images of the updated services will be downloaded.
+You can monitor the status by looking at `kubectl get po -n hasura`.
+When everything is running, the upgrade is complete.

 # Errors: